After you've written your Hangout app, it's time to actually run it inside of a Hangout. This document walks you through

 Running your app privately

 Before your app is marked as public in the Google Developers Console, any member of your project team may run it privately in any Hangout.
-Your team members are listed at Google Developers Console, under project Permissions.
+Your team members are managed in the Google Developers Console, under project Permissions.
 To access, go to Google Developers Console Permissions, then choose your Hangouts project.

 To run the app privately: